eivindfjeldstad/validate/readme.md

 ### Schema#validate(obj, [opts])

   Validate given object.
-Returns an object containing an array of error messages, `.errors`, and the accepted object, `.accepted`.
+Returns an array of error messages.

 ### Schema#assert(obj, [opts])

   Validate given object and throw if the validation fails.
-Returns the accepted object.

 ### Property#use(fn, [msg])